 Our Enterprise Change Management (ECM) workshop teaches you how to enhance your organisational change management capability.
 Our interactive, online, Prosci instructor-lead programme is concentrated on how to best internalise change management practices.

-The workshop is available virtually, both for public open enrolment, and privately for individual organisations.
+The workshop is available both through public open-enrolment and to be delivered privately for organisations.

 It is suitable for Change Management professionals, leaders and Directors of Change Management.
 Get in touch to find out more about dates, options for your organisation and/or how to book.